Large deviations for interacting diffusions with path-dependent McKean-Vlasov limit: Abstract

 \section{Abstract}

 We consider a mean-field system of path-dependent stochastic interacting diffusions in random media over a finite time window.
 The interaction term is given as a function of the empirical measure and is allowed to be non-linear and path dependent.
 We prove that the sequence of empirical measures of the full trajectories satisfies a large deviation principle with explicit rate function.
-The minimizer of the rate function is characterized as a new object: the path-dependent McKean-Vlasov diffusion associated to the system.
-As corollary, we obtain hydrodynamics for the sequence of empirical measures.
+The minimizer of the rate function is characterized as the path-dependent McKean-Vlasov diffusion associated to the system.
+As corollary, we obtain a strong law of large numbers for the sequence of empirical measures.
 The proof is based on a decoupling technique by associating to the system a convenient family of product measures.
 To illustrate, we apply our results for the delayed stochastic Kuramoto model and for a SDE version of Galves-L\"ocherbach model.